BackTeaching Dance Technique

 Another excuse is “I don't know how to teach technique”.
 Well, nor did I when I started calling, but I saw how other people did it, thought hard about it, wrote myself some notes and had a go.
 I don't consider myself a particularly stylish dancer, but I could see there was a need for this sort of teaching.
 I remember telling Betty Chater that I sometimes wonder what right I have to stand up in front of a group of people and tell them how they should be dancing, and I was greatly reassured when she immediately said “Oh, so do I”!

 I'm afraid another excuse is “I'm not a good enough dancer to teach technique”.
 This leads to the immediate question: “Why are you a caller then?”
 Surely anyone teaching any subject should be able to do what they're teaching!
 But probably the most common answer is “People don't come here to be taught — they'll pick it up as they go along”.
-And the results of that approach are plain to see in the lamentably low standard of English Folk Dancing in this country.
+And the results of that approach are plain to see in the lamentably low standard of English Folk Dancing in England.
 People are as likely to pick up the wrong way of doing things as the right way, if that's what they see.
 Isn't it about time we changed our approach?
 All over the country I hear people complaining that we need new members or the clubs will die out, but nobody seems to be doing much about it.
 If newcomers visit your club, are they impressed by what they see and therefore willing to put in a bit of effort to join in with the activity?
 Or do they see a bunch of people ambling about with no style or life to them?
 If we want to encourage new dancers — particularly younger ones — we must present them with something vital, something which catches their enthusiasm and interest.
 I don't share the belief that people will walk out in disgust if the caller spends five or ten minutes an evening teaching them how to do some move or step better.
 “Little and often” is much better than putting on a Dance Technique Workshop once every couple of years — which the people who most need it wouldn't dream of going to.
 Why not give it a try for three months and see what happens?

 How do you teach Dance Technique?
 First of all, what is Dance Technique?
 It's a set of skills which enable you to dance well: possibly to impress an audience or adjudicator if you're in a Display Team, but usually to increase the enjoyment of yourself, your partner and the rest of the set.
 Technique is not artificiality — English Folk Dancing is supposed to look natural and unforced — but it still requires a lot of skill.